 Each of Messrs.
-Bowers, James and Boland received such contributions, which are included in his all other compensation column in the 2011 Summary Compensation Table in this proxy statement.
+Bowers and James received such contributions for each of the last three years, and Mr. Boland received such contributions in 2010 and part of 2011 when he was working for us in the United States during such time periods.
+These contributions are included in their all other compensation column in the 2012 Summary Compensation Table in this proxy statement.

-For the time Mr. Boland worked for us in Canada, we contributed annually to his account under the Registered Pension Plan for Employees of Waterloo Furniture Components Ltd., a defined contribution plan sponsored by our Canadian subsidiary.
+For the time Mr. Boland worked for us in Canada during 2011 and 2012, we contributed annually to his account under the Registered Pension Plan for Employees of Waterloo Furniture Components Ltd., a defined contribution plan sponsored by our Canadian subsidiary.
 The amounts of the contributions are set by Canadian law based on Mr. Boland's annual cash compensation.
-Mr. Boland ceased participating in this plan after July 2009 when he relocated to Michigan and resumed participating in this plan in July 2011 upon his return to Canada.
-Mr. Boland participated in our domestic defined contribution plans from August 2009 through December 2011.
-The contributions we made to Mr. Boland under this plan for 2009 and 2011 are included in his all other compensation column in the 2011 Summary Compensation Table in this proxy statement.
+The contributions we made to Mr. Boland under this plan for the last two years are included in his all other compensation column in the 2012 Summary Compensation Table in this proxy statement.

 Equity-Based Compensation.
-Prior to 2009, we decided to forego the grant of any equity compensation to our employees, although we continue to grant annual awards of stock to our nonemployee directors as a portion of their annual retainers, including our chairman of the board.
+Prior to 2010, we decided to forego the grant of any equity compensation to our employees, although we continue to grant annual awards of stock to our nonemployee directors as a portion of their annual retainers, including our chairman of the board.
 We also do not have any security ownership requirements or guidelines for our management or directors.
-We do not currently anticipate any equity-based compensation will be granted in 2012, other than the annual grants of stock to our nonemployee directors.
+We do not currently anticipate any equity-based compensation will be granted in 2013, other than the annual grants of stock to our nonemployee directors.
 See the Director Compensation section in this proxy statement for a discussion of these annual grants.

 Compensation of our Named Executive Officers Employed by Contran.
 For each of the last three years, we paid Contran a fee for services provided pursuant to our ISA with Contran, which fee was approved by our independent directors after receiving the recommendation of our management development and compensation committee and the concurrence of our chief financial officer.
 Such services provided under this ISA included the services of our named executive officers employed by Contran, and as a result a portion of the aggregate ISA fee we pay to Contran is paid with respect to services provided to us by such named executive officers.
-Our named executive officers who provide services to us pursuant to our ISA with Contran are as follows:
+Our named executive officers who provided services to us pursuant to our ISA with Contran are as follows: